UWPCE-PythonCert/PythonCertDevel/_sources/modules/Debugging.rst.txt

 - include steps you have taken to find the bug
 - inlude the relative function of your code

 Often after writing out this email, you will realize what you forgot to check, and more often than not, this will happen just after you hit send.
 Good places to send these emails are other people on same project and mailing list for software package.
+For the purpose of this class, of course, copy it into slack or the class email list.

 .. nextslide::